Home

 Does appearance anxiety get in the way of your life, your relationships and work?
 Are you tired of feeling hopeless, and overwhelmed?

-The person's concern is usually about a feature that other people believe is part of the normal variations in appearance we humans have, or about a 'defect' which simply can't be seen by others.
-This disparity between what the person sees reflected in the mirror and what his or her loved ones tell them causes a huge amount of distress.
+People who have appearance anxiety or BDD experience a great deal of distress; they see themselves as having defects that make them ugly, abnormal, or disgusting.
+They are often dominated by an intense preoccupation with an aspect of their face or body and feel compelled to resolve this.
+Their concern is usually about a feature that other people believe is part of the normal variations in appearance we humans have, or about a ‘defect’ which simply can’t be seen by others.
+This disparity between what the person sees reflected in the mirror and what his or her loved ones tell them, causes a huge amount of misunderstanding, shame and distress.

 Go here to read about BDD and see our Resources page for further information and resources.